kbh3rd/weatherbird/README.md

 - The ```wbird.py``` process will stop and the ```wbird.sh``` script will pause if the file ```STOP``` exists in the working directory (```/home/pi/wbird```).

 ## Implementation ##
+All the code assumes a screen that is 800x480 pixels.
+Newer versions of the 7-inch Raspberry Pi touch screen have higher resolutions.
+A future enhancement, which honestly may never happen, would be to adjust to varying geometries, preferrably automatically.

 - **Configuration** is in ```wb_config.py```.
 This is a late addition to the code base, so it's not as well integrated into all the modules as it could/should be.
 - **Display sources** are listed in the ```altUrls``` list in ```wb_config.py``` .
 The first entry is blank as it is the default internally-generated display.
 The others are actually laid over the base display.
 Those that are less than 480 pixels tall let the wind/warnings and current conditions show through from the base display at the top and bottom.
 - **Location** is given as latitude and longitude in ```wb_config.py``` for warnings and watches, and with the ```myStationId``` setting which names the National Weather Service weather station for current conditions.